 If an Energy withdrawal at a Proxy Generator Bus scheduled by RTC fails in the NYISO's checkout process, the Supplier or Transmission Customer that was scheduled to make the withdrawal will pay or be paid the Energy Imbalance Charge described above.
 In addition, if the checkout failure occurred for the reasons within the Supplier's or Transmission Customer's control it will be required to pay the "Financial Impact Charge" described below.
-The NYISO's Customer SettlementsMarket Mitigation and Analysis Department will determine whether the Transaction associated with a withdrawal failed for reasons within a Supplier's or Transmission Customer's control.
+The NYISO's Market Mitigation and Analysis Department will determine whether the Transaction associated with a withdrawal failed for reasons within a Supplier's or Transmission Customer's control.

-If an Energy withdrawal at a Proxy Generator Bus is determined to have failed for reasons within a Supplier's or Transmission Customer's control, the Financial Impact Charge will equal: (i) the difference computed by subtracting the actual real-time Energy withdrawal from the amount of the Export scheduled by RTC; multiplied by (ii) the greater of the product of negative one and the Real-Time Market Congestion Component of the LBMP in the relevant interval, or zero.difference computed by subtracting the RTD LBMP in the relevant interval from the RTC LBMP, or zero.
+If an Energy withdrawal at a Proxy Generator Bus is determined to have failed for reasons within a Supplier's or Transmission Customer's control, the Financial Impact Charge will equal: (i) the difference computed by subtracting the actual real-time Energy withdrawal from the amount of the Export scheduled by RTC; multiplied by (ii) the greater of the difference computed by subtracting the RTD LBMP in the relevant interval from the RTC LBMP, or zero.
 The RTC LBMP is the LBMP used to schedule the transaction.
 For hourly transactions, it is the 3rd, 4th, 5th and 6th LBMPs out of the RTC15 evaluation.
-For intra-hourly transactions, it is the LBMP from the rolling RTC that scheduled the transaction.
+For intrahourly transactions, it is the LBMP from the rolling RTC that scheduled the transaction.